Diablo II: Lord of Destruction: Reviews and awards

 Lord of Destruction received "generally favorable" reviews according to review aggregator Metacritic.
 GameSpot awarded the game an 8.2 out of 10, IGN administered the game an 8.8 out of 10, and GameSpy gave the game an 88 out of 100.
 The game has also won an award for being in the top 50 most important games of all time according to IGN magazine for its online multiplayer.

 Within the Diablo II community the expansion caused some controversy when Blizzard patched the original game with an update that made Nightmare and Hell difficulties particularly harder than before; some players felt that Blizzard was effectively forcing them to upgrade to the expansion in order to find the items and gain the abilities necessary to deal with the new challenges.

-Lord of Destruction was a finalist for the Academy of Interactive Arts & Sciences' 2001 "Computer Role Playing Game of the Year" award, which ultimately went to Baldur's Gate II: Throne of Bhaal.
+During the 5th Annual Interactive Achievement Awards, Lord of Destruction received a nomination for "PC Role-Playing Game of the Year", which was ultimately awarded to Baldur's Gate II: Throne of Bhaal.
 It was nominated as the year's best expansion pack by Computer Gaming World, GameSpy, GameSpot and RPG Vault, but lost these awards variously to Throne of Bhaal and Command & Conquer: Yuri's Revenge.
 However, the game won Computer Games Magazine's award in this category.
 The editors wrote, "Add-on developers take note—the bar has been raised."